-When the geometrical dimensions of the acoustic problems are reduced from 3D to 2D (planar symmetry or axisymmetric) or to 1D axisymmetric, it is possible to specify an out-of-plane wave number k_z and an azimuthal mode number m (sometimes referred to as the circumferential mode number), when applicable.
-In this case, the wave number used in the equations k{eq} contains both the ordinary wave number k as well as the out-of-plane wave number k_z and azimuthal wave number $k_m = m/r$, when applicable.
+When the geometrical dimensions of the acoustic problems are reduced from 3D to 2D (planar symmetry or axisymmetry) or to 1D axisymmetry, it is possible to specify an out-of-plane wave number $k_z$ and an azimuthal mode number m (sometimes referred to as the circumferential mode number), when applicable.
+In this case, the wave number used in the equations $k{eq}$ contains both the ordinary wave number k as well as the out-of-plane wave number $k_z$ and azimuthal wave number $k_m = m/r$ , when applicable.